-If you aim at winning search in the App Store, a consistent mobile A/B testing strategy is a must.
+If you aim to improve App Store search ranking, a consistent mobile A/B testing strategy is a must.
 Search and category split tests should become an integral part of such strategy and today we’ll discuss how to run this kind of A/B experiments to guarantee the best possible results.

-The majority of ASO hackers in big companies use product page A/B testing on a regular basis.
+The majority of ASO hackers in big companies use App Store A/B testing for their product pages on a regular basis.
 Indeed, the experiments in the context of app’s product page should be your top priority if you rely on paid traffic skipping search in the App Store.

 However, if your goal is to distill the secret to harnessing organic traffic, focus on search and category tests.

 You can also try to test search in App Store with the help of Creative Sets but mind that this method has quite a few limitations.